Kal Ho Naa Ho

-Collaborating with Johar, Shankar–Ehsaan–Loy composed the soundtrack and score.
+Shankar–Ehsaan–Loy composed the original soundtrack and background score in their first collaboration with Johar, with lyrics written by Javed Akhtar.
 Anil Mehta, Manish Malhotra, and Sharmishta Roy were the cinematographer, costume designer and art director, respectively.
 Principal photography took place in Toronto, New York City, and Mumbai from January to October 2003.
+Filming was stalled for around six months due to Shah Rukh Khan's illness.
 The soundtrack was released on 27 September 2003 to positive reviews; the title song, "It's The Time To Disco", "Kuch To Hua Hai", and "Pretty Woman" were particularly well-received.

-Kal Ho Naa Ho was released on 27 November 2003 with the promotional tagline, "A Story of a Lifetime ...
+Kal Ho Naa Ho was released on 28 November 2003 with the promotional tagline, "A Story of a Lifetime ...
 In a Heartbeat".
-The film received positive critical feedback and was commercially successful; it grossed 860.9 million (US$18.8 million), and was the highest-grossing Indian film of the year.
+The film received acclaim from critics who praised its story ,screenplay, direction, soundtrack, cinematography, and its cast performances.
+The film was a huge commercial success grossing ₹860.9 million (US$18.8 million), and was the highest grossing Hindi film and highest-grossing Indian film of the year.
 The film explores non-resident Indians, inter-caste marriage, and homosexuality through innuendo and homosocial bonding.
 It won two National Film Awards, eight Filmfare Awards, thirteen International Indian Film Academy Awards, six Producers Guild Film Awards, three Screen Awards, and two Zee Cine Awards in 2004.